 "I had just read Dr. Laura’s blog about staying calm and acknowledging his desires.
 When the screaming and stomping began, I stopped what I was doing and sat down next to my three year old.
 I made eye contact, listened to his complaint and did not let the screaming anger me; I then calmly explained that I hear him.
 I know cheesy poofs are so tasty and I love them too but he will have to wait half an hour until dinnertime.
 He blubbered briefly, collapsed into my arms for a minute and then went to play with his toys.
 My husband congratulated me on keeping my cool.
 The best part?
 He was perfectly pleasant the rest of the evening.
 Wow!" – Aimee

 When parents begin using gentle guidance, they're often amazed by how well empathy "works" to calm their child.
-For most people, just having
+For most people, including children, just

-our views and feelings acknowledged makes us feel better, so we're more cooperative.
-So once parents get past their fear of "agreeing" with their
+having our views and feelings acknowledged makes us feel better, so we're more cooperative.
+So once parents get past their fear of "agreeing" with